amida-tech/orange-api/docs/src/patients.md

         Optional date of birth of the patient, formatted as an ISO 8601 YYYY-MM-DD
     + sex (string, optional)

-        String representing sex of the user.
+        String representing sex of the patient.
 Must be "male", "female", "other" or "unspecified".
+    + phone (string, optional)

+        New phone number of the patient
     + access (string, optional)

         Explicitly set the patient's access level to `read`, `write`, `default` or `none`.